martin-marek/bnn-project/essay/essay.md

 #### No-U-Turn Sampler

 The *No-U-Turn Sampler* (NUTS) is a modificaiton of HMC that adapts the trajectory length (by adapting the number of steps) depending on the local geometry of the target distribution. \cite{nuts} The idea is to always run Hamiltonian dynamics *just long enough* -- until the point when running the simulation for any longer would result in the particle moving *closer* to its origin, rather than away from it.
-Let  $\theta, v$ denote the state of the particle at the start of Hamiltonian dynamics and $\theta', v'$ denote the current state of the particle under Hamiltonian dynamics.
+Let $(\theta, v)$ denote the state of the particle at the start of Hamiltonian dynamics and $(\theta', v')$ denote the current state of the particle under Hamiltonian dynamics.

 We can measure the distance of $\theta'$ to $\theta$ as $||\theta'-\theta||^2$, so the stopping condition is $\frac{d}{dt} ||\theta'-\theta||^2 < 0$.
 When ste stopping condition is reached, we say that the particle makes a *U-turn*.
 The stopping condition can be expressed in terms of $\theta', \theta, v'$ as derived below:
 $$